The vortex method for 2D ideal flows in exterior domains: Proofs of dynamic theorems

 for all $0\leq t\leq t_1$ and $x\in\Omega$.
 We therefore conclude from \eqref{dist boundary} that

 which, as announced, establishes that $\omega\in C^1_c\left([0,t_1]\times \Omega\right)$ and completes the proof of the lemma. \end{proof}

 We move on now to the justification of the wellposedness of the vortex approximation \eqref{dynamic5} asserted in Theorem \ref{wellposedness}.
 To this end, we begin with a few classical lemmas providing precise estimates on velocity flows.
+The next result is standard (see \cite[Lemmas 4.5 and 4.6]{MajdaBertozzi}, for instance).

 \begin{lemma} For any vortex density $\omega\in C^1_c\left(\Omega\right)$, one has the estimates

 and

 for some independent constant $C>0$. \end{lemma}